Gudradain/spirit-island-template/_docs/quick-card.md

   - target: The target of the card.
 It accepts html code.
 Refer to the [card template](_docs/card.md) for the syntax.
 The icon that you type in here can use the shorthand syntax.
   - target-title: The target header.
   - artist-name: The name of the artist.
+  - print-friendly: The only valid value is "yes".
+It helps to see the elements when you print the cards in black & white.

 ### Custom HTML Tags